Mental health during the COVID-19 pandemic: Higher education

+Impact on women

 Studies in China have shown that females have high risk factors of physiological impact including stress, anxiety, depression, and post-traumatic stress that intensify due to the pandemic.

-Mothers, who are most commonly in charge of caregiving and childcare reported feeling agitated, scared, depressed, and anxious due to the lack of resources during the Covid-19 pandemic.
+Mothers, who are most commonly in charge of caregiving and childcare reported feeling agitated, scared, depressed, and anxious due to the lack of resources during the COVID-19 pandemic.

 Many women lost their jobs or quit their jobs to avoid infecting family members.
 Through becoming unemployed, women faced an increase in caregiving roles at home.
 Women also dealt with grief of losing loved ones to the pandemic which took a toll on their mental health.

 A 2020 Kaiser Family Foundation survey found that 57% of women reported mental health issues due to the stress the pandemic caused them.

 Studies show that women are highly susceptible to physical violence and suffer from economic inequality during the pandemic.

 Single women have less support and more roles to take on so the pandemic promoted more stress and less time to work on their mental health.

+The unknown effects of SARS-CoV-2 on the developing fetus, limited treatment options, and reduced available resources leave many women facing the difficult decision of whether to try to conceive or delay pregnancy.
+For example, in one study, 37.3% of survey participants who wanted children before the COVID-19 pandemic no longer wanted children.